 Filing a Complaint Directly to the U.S. Department of Transportation, Federal Transit Administration (FTA)

 A complainant may file a Title VI complaint directly with the FTA by contacting the Department at:

 Limited English Proficiency

 Individuals who have a limited ability to read, write, speak or understand English are Limited English Proficient (LEP).
-Recipients of funding from the Federal Transit Administration (FTA) must take reasonable steps to ensure meaningful access to the benefits, services, information, and other important portions of their programs and activities for individuals who are LEP.
-RIPTA supports the goals of the Department of Transportation - FTA Guidance and has developed a Language Assistance Plan for Limited English Proficient persons.
+Recipients of funding from the FTA must take reasonable steps to ensure meaningful access to the benefits, services, information, and other important portions of their programs and activities for individuals who are LEP.
+In support and compliance with the goals set forth in the Department of Transportation’s Policy Guidance Concerning Recipient’s Responsibilities to Limited English Proficient (LEP) Persons, RIPTA developed a Language English Proficiency Plan.